Marimuthu-701/laravel-assessment-app/README.md

 1. GET API key from [https://newsapi.org/](https://newsapi.org/) And that in env file NEWS_API_KEY=<api key>
    NEWS_API_ENDPOINT=https://newsapi.org/v2/top-headlines

-2. clone the repo
+3. clone the repo

-3. Run `composer install`
+6. Run `composer install`

-4. Rename .env.example to .env and update the details as per you host and DB
+7. Rename .env.example to .env and update the details as per you host and DB

+8. Add API_SECRET_KEY variable in .env file like this API_SECRET_KEY=5e54a8a6-upex-8335-ue6l-c25446a60794

 4. Run the command `php artisan migrate`